Menu Close

 our environment influences our physical and mental wellbeing in more ways than we might realise

-However, it can be quite difficult to figure out what’s fact from what’s fiction, given all the talk surrounding global warming and climate change.
-In this resource, we will explore the factors that can affect your mental health and what little things you can do to address it.
+However, it can be quite difficult to figure out what’s fact from what’s fiction given all the talk surrounding global warming and climate change.
+In this resource, we will investigate what factors can affect your mental health and what little things you can do to take care of it.

-How does our environment affect my mental health?
+How does the environment affect my mental health?

 From the trees around us to the air we breathe, our environment plays a big role in our wellbeing.
-Some things are good for us and some not so much.
-Regardless, it’s crucial to recognise these effects to make the most of our surroundings for a positive impact on our mental health.
+Some things are good for us, and some not so much.
+Regardless, it’s crucial to recognise these influences to make the most of our surroundings for a positive impact on our mental health.
 Here are some factors that can affect you:

 Green space